JesperDramsch/phd-thesis/transfer-learning-in-automatic-seismic-interpretation/index.rst

 location 280, :math:`t\approx800~\text{ms}`.
 This might be due to higher sensitivity to declines in seismic quality.
-Below :math:`t\approx1000~\text{ms}` the "else" region is free from differing patches, in contrast, the Waldeland CNN interspersed two other classes in this region.
+Below :math:`t\approx1000~\text{ms}` the "else" region is free from differing patches, in contrast, the Waldeland convolutional neural network interspersed two other classes in this region.
 VGG16 also classifies some "else" regions in the high amplitude (magenta) region between location 600-800.
 The area around location 200 below the high amplitude (magenta) region is also blocky,